abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 ## Part 1: Reading the Data File
-PageRank program is made of two parts.
-The first part is as follows:
+The code for the 1st part of the program is as follows:

-     (1)    val iters = if (args.length > 1) args(1).toInt else 10   // sets iteration from argument
+     (1)    val iters = if (args.length > 1) args(1).toInt else 10   // sets iteration from argument (in our case iter=20)
-     (2)    val lines = spark.read.textFile(args(0)).rdd    // reading text file into Dataset[String] -> RDD1
+     (2)    val lines = spark.read.textFile(args(0)).rdd    // read text file into Dataset[String] -> RDD1
      (3)    val pairs = lines.map{ s =>
-              val parts = s.split("\\s+")
+              val parts = s.split("\\s+")                  // Splits a line into an array of 2 elements according space(s)
-     (4)              (parts(0), parts(1))                 // create the tuple <url, url> for each line in the file.
+     (4)              (parts(0), parts(1))                 // create the tuple <url, url> for each line in the file }
-                  }

      (5)    val links = pairs.distinct().groupByKey().cache()   // RDD1 <string, string> -> RDD2<string, iterable>

-The first line of the code above sets the iteration from the argument.
-The second line reads the input data file (file name passed as the arg0)) produces a Dataset of strings and then transforms the Dataset into an RDD where each line in the file is one whole string within the RDD.
-You can think of an RDD is a sort of list that is special to Spark because the data within the RDD is distributed among the various nodes.
+The 2nd line of the code reads the input data file and produce a Dataset of strings which are then transformed into an RDD with each line in the file is one whole string within the RDD.
+You can think of an RDD as list that is special to Spark because the data within the RDD is distributed among the various nodes.

-Please note that I have introduced a pair variable into the original code to make the program more readable.
+<it> Please note that I have introduced a pair variable into the original code to make the program more readable.<\it>

-Line #3 & 4 in the above code splits the string (or whole line in the input file) into a tuple of pairs of two URL strings.
+The 3rd line splits the string (or whole line in the input file) into a tuple of pairs of two URL strings.
 Once the whole file is split an array is generated with two elements for each line.
 In Line#4 of the code is where the transformation occurs from the array to the tuple.

 and the first RDD of pairs are created the program runs a groupByKey command to produce a second RDD (links).
 The resultant links for the input data is as follows:<br>